cocos/cocos-docs/en/2d-object/2d-render/index.md

 ## How to add 2D Rendering Components

-We have some 2D rendering components built into the editor, so after creating a RenderRoot node, you can create a node with 2D rendering components under this node:
+Some 2D rendering components are built into the editor.
+After creating a RenderRoot node, create a node with 2D rendering components under this node:

 ![create-2d](./create-2d.png)

-You can also add 2D rendering components by adding components to the node, the nodes under the 2D menu in the components menu are all 2D rendering components:
+2D rendering components can also be added by adding components to the node, the nodes under the 2D menu in the components menu are all 2D rendering components:

 ![add-render-component](./add-render-component.png)